Pros and Cons of Renting a Storage Unit for Your Extra Stuff

 Pro #3: Perfect for Short-Term and Long-Term Storage

 Whether you are moving to a new residence long-term or are just taking a temporary job or vacation and expect to come back again in a few months, self-storage units are a great choice due to their flexibility.
-You can rent month-to-month from many movers in Portland, OR, without getting locked into a contract, so there’s no penalty for pulling your items out on short notice.
+You can rent month-to-month from many moving and storage companies without getting locked into a contract, so there’s no penalty for pulling your items out on short notice.

 Or if you want long-term storage, you’re usually able to lock in a lower monthly rate with a contract.